radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 - **SECURITY**: Assign permissions to configure attribute encryption and access controls.
 - **TASKS**: Various actions (e.g. initializing a RadiantOne directory) are launched as tasks.
 Use this to assign permissions for admins that can manage tasks (e.g. change JVM settings, modify task schedules, delete tasks...etc.).
 - **GLOBAL SETTINGS**: Assign permissions to configuration for LDAP access (supported directory controls and user to DN mapping), and the client certificate truststore (to manage client certificates for SSL/TLS communications.
-- **ADMINISTRATION**: Assign access to user management, roles & permissions, directory manager settings, control panel configuration, access tokens and entry statistics.
+- **ADMINISTRATION**: Assign access to user management, roles & permissions, directory manager settings, control panel configuration, access tokens, audit logging settings and entry statistics.
 - **CLASSIC CONTROL PANEL**: enable or disable access to the Classic Control Panel and indicate what role (identified by group membership) should be enforced in the Classic Control Panel.
 This is to allow administrators the needed access to both the new and Classic Control Panels.

 ### Assigning Users to Roles